Skip to main content

 Monkey Business Images / Shutterstock

-If you don’t want a super scientific baby name, but still want some sort of science in the mix, astrology-themed names are still a good go-to choice.
+If you don’t want a super scientific baby name but still want some sort of science in the mix, astrology-themed names are still a good go-to choice.
 You could also look to the science of rocks or crystals to bring you a science-themed baby name that isn’t too technical.

 Think of what their birthstone and zodiac sign will be or about the constellations that will be in the sky when your baby will be born.
-You could pull ideas from these areas and will still in the science realm.
+You could pull ideas from these areas and will still be in the science realm.

 Constellation inspired